mcmonkeyman/color-picker/README.markdown

 ## About

 This project was based on a spray template at https://github.com/spray/spray-template.
-It allows a user to checkout a random color and then save that color within the timeout period, 15 seconds.
+It allows a user to check out a random color and then save that color within the timeout period, 15 seconds.

 ## How to run